 - Cons: A 5% subscription discount isn’t the best subscription deal

-- Verdict: 1-800 Contacts is worth it to leverage the 20% welcome discount for a large order, but it isn’t the most affordable long-term option for buying contacts
+- Verdict: 1-800 Contacts is worth it to leverage the 25% welcome discount for a first-time order, but it’s more hassle to get deals for the long term

-New customers receive a 20% discount at 1-800 Contacts.
+For a limited time, new customers can receive a 25% discount at 1-800 Contacts (at other times, the discount is 20%).
+You can also subscribe for regular deliveries to save 5% off future orders.
 You can also subscribe for regular deliveries to save 5% off future orders.

 - Air Optix

-Lens categories include daily, weekly, and monthly disposables.
+Lens categories include vial lenses and daily, one- to two-week, and monthly disposables.
 You can find single-vision, bifocal and multifocal lenses, toric lenses for astigmatism, and color lenses.

-The 20% discount helps 1-800 Contacts remain competitive for more expensive orders.
-For example, a 30-pack of Focus Dailies costs about $30 per box with the 20% discount.
-Discount Contact Lenses sells the same box foreven less.
-But if you spend more on a 90-pack, 1-800 Contacts’ price per box is under $60, whereas Discount Contact Lenses’ price per box is over $65.
+The 25% discount helps 1-800 Contacts remain competitive for first-time orders.
+For example, a 30-pack of Dailies AquaComfort Plus costs about $20 with the discount.
+Discount Contact Lenses sells the same box for $23.99.
+If you spend more on a 90-pack, 1-800 Contacts’ price per box is under $75, whereas Discount Contact Lenses’ price per box is over $85.

-The first-time 20%-off discount makes 1-800 Contacts worth considering if you’re spending a lot of money on your first order.
-But a 5% subscription discount isn’t competitive, so for recurring purchases, switch to a provider that offers more generous subscription discounts.
+The first-time discount makes 1-800 Contacts worth considering if you’re spending a lot of money on your first order.
+And the price matching makes it a decent value for recurring purchases, though it takes a little more work to use.

-- Pros: Up to $100 in annual contact lens savings; AAA member benefits; free shipping
+- Pros: Up to $200 in annual contact lens savings; AAA and AARP member benefits; free shipping

 - Cons: Not the cheapest option if you aren’t shopping for annual supplies

-- Verdict: If you’re an AAA member and want to buy a yearly supply of contact lenses, LensCrafters is for you
+- Verdict: If you’re an AAA or AARP member and want to buy a yearly supply of contact lenses, LensCrafters is for you

 The website displays how much you save for buying an annual supply of certain contact lens boxes.
 Most boxes grant $30 or $100 in savings for bulk purchases.